A Cook from Scratch Mindset

 Cooking from scratch became a passion, as well as an entry point into homesteading.

-I wear the scars and feel the anger toward a system that ultimately cause illness to its society.
+I wear the scars and feel the anger toward a system that ultimately causes illness to its society.
 Our food system harms us, and I don’t have time to fight the system daily, hoping things will change.
 It was necessary for me to figure out the food situation for my family, and that is what still do today.
 At first, my youngest could eat almost nothing.
 The good news was that my oldest child could eat everything and loved everything – that was a godsend as I began to delve into specific food and flavors that were not society’s norm.
 Through diet elimination of various food sources we finally pinned it to gluten and dairy.
 After healing from the gluten inflammation he is now able to eat dairy in moderation and can eat gluten via einkorn grain.

 I am not here to advise others on gluten and/or my personal beliefs about the processing of pretty much anything that comes from a store.
 I am simply here to share that I believe cooking from scratch is by far the easiest and most immediate solution, one that I take seriously, and continually add “items from scratch” to my repertoire.
 When you are raising children, here-and-now is everything – we can’t wait for society, politicians or communities to jump up to help us.
 Sometimes you have to create your own community, your own food system and do what you know your family needs to thrive.